-I have worked with numerous instiutions to develop and deliever performance projects with students, including National Coal Mining Museum England, Thackray Medical Museum and the Montgomery School, Exeter.
+I have worked with numerous institutions to develop and deliever performance projects with students, including National Coal Mining Museum England, Thackray Medical Museum and the Montgomery School, Exeter.

-I am interested in hearing from students wanting to develop projects on issues of space and class, class and representation, race and racism, and street performance culture.
+I am interested in hearing from students wanting to develop projects on issues of space and class, class and representation, education, housing, sex and desire, and street performance culture.

 If you have an idea for a research project and would like to work with me please send a 500 word proposal to email@example.com.